hanhuang-tech/hht_deploy/README.md

 ![code](https://hanhuang.tech/img/smalldeploy.png)

 ### Deploys the [hht](https://github.com/hanhuang-tech/hht) frontend static site using TLS encryption and containerisation
+>Features:
-- Temporary creation of container and generation of Letsencrypt certificates using certbot
+- Spin up and down of container: Generation of Letsencrypt certificates with certbot
-- Cron to attempt renewal of Letsencrypt certificates once a month
+- Cron: Renewal of Letsencrypt certificates once a month
-- Cron to do a Git pull of static files every day from Github
+- Cron: Git pull of files into local, once a day from Github
-- Nginx container with reverse proxy to encrypted site hanhuang.tech
+- Web app: Container using Nginx with reverse proxy to encrypted site hanhuang.tech
-- Shell script to automate builds and running of dependencies for deployment
+- Bash Shell: Scripts to automate builds and running of dependencies for deployment

+### Steps:
+1. Docker volume certs: Is created (This is the persistent volume that we will store certs in and mount from)
+2a.
+Docker build and run: Certbot_gen container
+2b.
+Certbot Acme-challenge: Script and Nginx server/location block gets called inside certbot_gen container on port 80
+2c.
+Docker stop: certbot_gen container (Frees up port 80 for our web server)
+3a.
+Docker compose web: Build and run web-server container.
+Ports opened: 80, 443, 9000
+3b.
+Docker compose web: Mount from local to this container, Nginx .conf files
+3c.
+Docker compose web: Mount from local to this container, Frontend files
+3d.
+Docker compose web: Mount docker volume 'certs' to letsencrypt directory inside container
+4a.
+Docker compose cert-renew: Build and run certificate renewal container
+4b.
+Docker compose cert-renew: Mount docker volume 'certs' to letsencrypt directory inside container
+5. Copy: Copies Git pull cron file to local cron directory

 ### Set-up:
 >hht from git@github.com:hanhuang-tech/hht.git
 ```